fallen-icarus/cardano-loans/README.md

 blockchain, those with these computers are in a priviledged position between borrowers and lenders.
 They can deny sharing the credit histories for borrowers they don't like.
 This would effectively nullify a borrower's entire credit history since lenders will most likely treat an unknown history the same as no history.
+This same method can even be used to censor borrowers they *do* like since the unknown credit history will scare away competing lenders.

-Even if the people with these beefy computers are honest, they are a very centralized group that may be easy for governments target.
+Furthermore, even if the people with these beefy computers are honest, they are a very centralized group that may be easy for governments to target.
 If a government is able to commandeer these beefy computers, governments will still be able to exert undue influence.
 Blockchain would fail to be a check on government abuse.
-This argument applies to priorietary credit history databases as well.
+This argument applies to proprietary credit history databases as well.

 Credit histories *must* be on-chain and *must* be easy to lookup, even with an average computer.
 Otherwise, the credit history database itself would be an existential risk for a DeFi credit-debt